Dr Adam McArthur

 I obtained my PhD in Geology from the University of Aberdeen in 2012, subsequently leading an internation research program on deep-marine systems at the Universidade Federal do Rio Grande do Sul, Brazil.

-My current research focuses on investigating the evolution of deep-water systems in trench-slope settings.
-Extensive fieldwork on the Hikurangi Margin of New Zealand is being incorporated with high resolution subsurface data for an integrated analysis of the lithofacies distribution, sedimentary architecture, palaeoenvironments and basin evolution.
-This will help us understand how deep-marine sedimentary processes (very difficult to observe in motion) interact with evolving sea-floor structures, with implications for sedimentary systems, palaeo-seismicity, sea-floor infrastructure and resoruce exploration.
-I am also involved in collaborative projects studying deep-marine systems in Baja California, Mexico; offshore Tanzania, East Africa; offshore Brazil; Morocco; and in the French and Italian Alps.
+My present research focuses on investigating the evolution of deep-water systems.
+I am also involved in collaborative projects studying deep-marine systems in Baja California, Mexico; the North Sea; offshore Tanzania, East Africa; offshore Brazil; Morocco; and in the French and Italian Alps.

 I welcome interest from like-minded researchers and potential students.
-Please contact me if you are interested in collaboration on any aspect of deep-marine systems.
+Please contact me if you are interested in collaboration on any aspect of deep-water sedimentary systems.

 Responsibilities